Yash Tadimalla

 Hello, Yash Here

 I am a Doctoral student at UNC Charlotte, under the Interdisciplinary track (Computer Science & Sociology) in the College of Computing and Informatics under the guidance of Dr. Mary Lou Maher.
+My research agenda explores how an individual's identity influences their interaction with and learning of technology, particularly in the domains of Artificial Intelligence (AI) and Computer Science (CS) education.
+My dissertation is on how identity impacts people's perception and interaction with AI.

 Positionality Statement